sudeepkatakol/sudeepkatakol.github.io/_posts/2020-07-22-dl_theory_icml.md

 ## [Rethinking bias-variance trade-off for generalization of neural networks](https://proceedings.icml.cc/static/paper_files/icml/2020/2946-Paper.pdf)

-Neural networks are heavily overparameterized models and going by classical theory, such models shouldn't generalize.
-This paper is a step forward in the goal of demystifing the generalization puzzle in deep learning.
+Neural networks are heavily overparameterized models and if we are to go by classical theory, such models shouldn't generalize.
+This paper is a step forward in the goal of demystifying the generalization puzzle in deep learning.
 Concretely, this paper studies the bias-variance curves for neural networks with varying number of parameters and shows that variance behaves differently to what the classical theory suggests.

 ### Classical idea: _Monotonic bias, Monotonic variance_